-The show at the Whitney led to other shows in Europe and America.
-Both Gail and Jonathan lectured extensively to artists and quilters alike, influencing the acceptance of quilts by mainstream folk art collectors and quilt makers.
-The renaissance in quilt making began to swell, leading to a bicentennial quilt competition in 1976, state quilt documentation projects in the 1980s and an expanding field of scholarly research.
+The show at the Whitney Museum was a huge success, leading to others in Europe and America.
+Both Gail van der Hoof and Jonathan Holstein lectured extensively to artists and quilters alike, influencing the acceptance of Amish quilts, in particular, by mainstream folk art collectors and quiltmakers.
+The renaissance in quiltmaking began to swell, leading to a bicentennial quilt competition in 1976, state quilt documentation projects in the 1980s, and an expanding field of scholarly research.

 I used to think, sleeping in the same apartment with the efforts of so many women, that I could almost hear them speaking and feel them breathing.
 They were speaking the language of quilts, and I was listening.”